Burp Extender Documentation

 You can also use the "Save interface files" and "Save Javadoc files" buttons to save local copies of these files, for use when developing extensions.

-Note: If Burp was shut down with this setting selected, and you nonetheless want to restart Burp without automatically reloading any extensions then you can start Burp with the command line flag noeextensions.
+- Whether to automatically reload extensions on startup.
+Note: If Burp was shut down with this setting selected, and you nonetheless want to restart Burp without automatically reloading any extensions then you can start Burp with the command line flag --disable-extensions.
 This will prevent Burp from automatically reloading any extensions.

 These settings let you configure the environment for executing extensions that are written in Java.
 If your extensions use any libraries, you can specify a folder from which libraries will be loaded.
 Burp will search this folder and any subfolders for JAR files, and will include these in the classpath of the classloader that is used to load Java extensions.